 And community colleges must be prepared to guide students towards middle-skill careers that can withstand technological disruption.
 To do so, the study’s researchers suggest that administrators take a look at graduates’ career trajectories—not just their first job out of college.
 For example, a community college grad may have a manufacturing job lined up after graduation, but may lose that job in 10 years due to automation.

-Community colleges can also work to better serve adults who have already embarked on their career journey and can promote economic mobility by helping workers develop robot-proof skills.
+Community colleges can also work to better serve adults who have already embarked upon their career journey and can promote economic mobility by helping workers develop robot-proof skills.
 After all, 95% of people who re-train will enjoy higher salaries after their transition, the WEF report predicts.
 More specifically, displaced workers who complete an average of two years of training are estimated to receive an annual salary increase of $15,000.

 Therefore, community colleges need to stay abreast of industry trends to ensure their graduates can survive in the changing middle-skill landscape.
 Administrators can start by better aligning their curriculum to the industries they serve through employer partnerships, the researchers recommend.